bmonews2018/bmonews/en-US/buyer/shopping_cart.md

 Following are the types of statuses:

--	Delivery status: On Delivery, In Progress, Delivered
+-	Delivery status: Handling, On Delivery, Delivered

+  (Note: Delivered status is updated automatically by the system when you click "Confirm Delivery" under Processing tab.)

--	Payment status : Not Paid, Partially Paid, Paid
+-	Payment status : UnPaid, Partially Paid, Paid